brandonocasey/habitat/README.md

 It does this by providing a framework for setting up your shell by using a settings repos, as well as habitat dependancies.

 # Overview
-The habitat cli interface follows a four step proccess in setting up your environment.
+The habitat cli is called turtle and it follows a four step proccess in setting up your environment, (if no args are passed)

 ## Step 1: Prep/Grab Args
 * add /lib/bin to the path